PPLite/iham/README.md

 For Educational Purposes Only
 This code may contains a lot of bugs.
 Don't deploy on real system yet. it could cause problem

-IHAM is Created to fullfill Final Projects
+IHAM is Created to fullfill Final Projects in vocational university

 ## License ##
 This Repository is forked from various repo